Polocrosse: History

 After all their careful designing, Pitty then helped to give the first recorded polocrosse demonstration at Ingleburn Sports Ground near Sydney in 1939.
 Interest and enthusiasm was so great that it was not long before all the club members were practising this new game.
-A short time later in 1939 a meeting was called at Ingleburn to form the first Polocrosse Club.
+A short time later in 1939 a meeting was called at Ingleburn to form the first polocrosse club.
 At this meeting the first book of the rules of the game was established.
-Burradoo was the next polocrosse club to be made in Australia and is now the longest running club in Australia.
+Burradoo was the next polocrosse club to be established in Australia and is now the longest running club in Australia.

-In 1962 Walcha became the first club team to win the Lennon trophy at the Australian Red Cross championships at Maitland when the four Goodwin brothers, Paul, Maurice, Noel and Brian together with Bob Gill and John Nixon played as the North New England No 1 team.
+In 1962 Walcha became the first club team to win the Lennon trophy at the Australian Red Cross championships at Maitland, when the four Goodwin brothers, Paul, Maurice, Noel and Brian together with Bob Gill and John Nixon played as the North New England No 1 team.

 Polocrosse in South Africa started in the early 1950s.
-The first International tour of South Africa was in 1968 by Rhodesia and followed by the Australians in 1971.
+The first international tour of South Africa was in 1968 by Rhodesia and followed by the Australians in 1971.
 Polocrosse finally made it back to the United Kingdom in 1978, when it was introduced to two branches of the Pony Club in Surrey.
 It continued to be played at Pony Club level, with its popularity slowly growing.
-The arrival of polocrosse players from Zimbabwe (formerly Rhodesia) and South Africa in the UK in the early 1980s led to the establishment of polocrosse clubs outside of the Pony Club and in 1985 the UK Polocrosse Association was formed.
+The arrival of polocrosse players from Zimbabwe (formerly Rhodesia) and South Africa in the UK in the early 1980s led to the establishment of polocrosse clubs outside of the Pony Club, and in 1985 the UK Polocrosse Association was formed.
 Polocrosse became an official Pony Club activity with its own championship at around the same time.
 Polocrosse is also played in Finland, France, Germany, New Zealand, the United States, Canada, Norway, the Netherlands, Papua New Guinea, Indonesia, Uruguay, Vanuatu, Zimbabwe, United Kingdom, Zambia, Italy and South Africa.

 Polocrosse in Ireland

 In 1990 polocrosse came to Ireland.
-Brothers, David and Ivor Young introduced Polocrosse to Ireland in 1990 as an additional tourism attraction to their residential equestrian holiday business in Co.
-Wexford.
-David had just read an article on Polocrosse in a UK Equestrian Magazine.
-Interested to learn more about this exciting game, the two brothers had an Australian coach (Bernie Uechtritz) at Horetown House some five weeks later.
-In the early stages, the game was only played at Horetown House, Co.
-Wexford but it wasn't long before Brian McMahon of Rathcannon in Co.
-Limerick heard about this new game, and Limerick Polocrosse Club was the next club to be established.
-From here polocrosse expanded rapidly in Ireland, with several other clubs springing up around Ireland, including, Tipperary (based in Clonmel, Co.
-Tipperary), Carrickmines (Based in South Dublin), Waterford (based in Tramore, Co.Waterford), Birr (Based in Birr Co.Offaly) and three new recent additions the Cork Club (based on Hop Island, Co.Cork), Tyrella (Based in Tyrella Co.Down) and Equus (Based in South Dublin).
+Brothers David and Ivor Young introduced polocrosse to Ireland in 1990 as an additional tourism attraction to their residential equestrian holiday business in County Wexford.
+David had just read an article on Polocrosse in a UK equestrian magazine.
+Interested to learn more about this game, the two brothers had an Australian coach, Bernie Uechtritz, at Horetown House some five weeks later.
+In the early stages, the game was only played at Horetown House, County Wexford, but it was not long before Brian McMahon of Rathcannon in County Limerick heard about this new game, and Limerick Polocrosse Club was the next club to be established.
+From here polocrosse expanded rapidly in Ireland, with several other clubs springing up, including Tipperary (based in Clonmel, County Tipperary), Carrickmines (based in South Dublin), Waterford (based in Tramore, County Waterford), Birr (Based in Birr, County Offaly), Cork (based in Middleton, County Cork) and three new recent additions: Silverspurs (based in South County Dublin), Tyrella (based in Tyrella, County Down) and Equus (based in South Dublin).